slc577/t-club-www/content/pages/activities.md

 ### Socials

-A series of social events are organized throughout the year to facilitate networking among faculty, students, and alumni with transportation interests.
+A series of social events is organized throughout the year to facilitate networking among faculty, students, and alumni with transportation interests.